How “Normal” Keeps Us from Being Fully Human

 When a person or animal or plant lives in natural conditions, it’s behavior will be healthy, appropriate to the situation it’s in, and harmonious with other life-forms that share its surroundings.

-When a plant or a person or an animal lives and grows in conditions that are not natural for it—for example, a monoculture, an isolated nuclear family or a single parent family, a factory farm—that’s when the health problems and the behavioral problems start.
+When a plant or a person or an animal lives and grows in conditions that are not natural for it, that’s when the health problems and the behavioral problems start.

 What is “natural” for humans?